tvaril/bulk-utm-generator/README.md

 - ✅ Data remains even after closing the browser
 - ✅ Works offline
 - ⚠️ Data is stored only in this browser
-- 💡 We recommend creating regular backups (JSON)
+- 💡 I recommend creating regular backups (JSON)

 [⬆️ Back to top](#-table-of-contents)